iShubhamSharma/Human-Activity-Recognition-Using-Smartphones/README.md

 * Its activity label
 * An identifier of the subject who carried out the experiment.

+**The training and test sets were merged to create one data set i.e the TidyData**

 **Snapshot of the TidyData set in Tableau**

 ![](Images/TidyData.png)